kryptx/sc2-bots/README.md

     pip install -r requirements.txt
     python -O start.py

+The `-O` option **must** be present because burny's library uses `assert()` statements liberally which are, in my estimation, either completely unnecessary or only serve to prevent a different error which is no less fatal and might be more helpful.
+They are a particular problem in places where they assert that collections are not empty, especially when the implmentation already correctly handles empty collections.
+Rather than add conditions for collection sizes before using these methods, I elected to use this option.
 ## Bot Features
 * Module-based design, allows composing bots more abstractly
   * Only tell the bot what you actually want - it automatically builds the required tech